 The Secretary of State also announced trials to look at how to combine the assessments for PIP and ESA into one integrated service from 2021.
 This has the potential to be positive news for disabled people who go through both the PIP assessment and the Work Capability Assessment and are asked for the same information at different and face multiple face-to-face assessments.
 We know that the current process is stress-inducing, and needs to be made simpler.

-However, it’s vital that Government recognise that assessments can and do go wrong and if a single assessment for two benefits goes wrong, the impact on the living standards of an individual could be much more severe.
+But, it’s vital that Government recognise that assessments can and do go wrong and if a single assessment for 2 benefits goes wrong, the impact on the living standards of an individual could be much more severe.

 At Scope we think its important the DWP listen to disabled people and those who are going through assessments when implementing any changes to improve the process.